rondevous/stringnames/README.md

-# NOTE: USE THIS WEBSITE FROM NOW: https://rondevous.github.io/stringnames/
+# NOTE: USE THIS WEBSITE: https://rondevous.github.io/stringnames/
 The python script will not be updated, unless necessary.
 The website processes all the stringnames in your browser itself, so its fast :thumbsup:

 ---